jean-pierreBoth/graphembed/Readme.md

 It is based on multi hop neighbourhood identification via sensitive hashing.
 Instead of using **ICWS** for hashing we use the more recent algorithm **probminhash** See [probminhash](https://arxiv.org/abs/1911.00675).
-The idea is to associate a probability distribution of neighbours of each point and hash this distribution to build an embedding vector.
+The algorithm associates a probability distribution on neighbours of each point depending on edge weights and distance to the point.
+Then this distribution is hashed to build an embedding vector.
+The distance between embedded vectors is the Jaccard distance so we get a real distance on the embedding space.
 An extension of the paper is also implemented to get asymetric embedding for directed graph.

 2. The second is based on the paper: